Central Gippsland Institute of TAFE: Federation Training

 Established 1 May 2014 following the amalgamation of Advance TAFE and GippsTAFE, with 10 campuses from Warragul in West Gippsland across the state to Lakes Entrance in the east.

 GippsTAFE Academy

 In 2012, GippsTAFE opened its doors to the GippsTAFE Academy, located in the heart of Traralgon.
-The Academy introduces higher education programs for the first time, including graduate certificates and graduate diplomas.
+The Academy introduces higher education programs, including graduate certificates and graduate diplomas.
 Pathway options to University will also be a focus for the Academy.